rodri-r/simple-website-on-akash/README.md

 - Add a domain and https to your website.

-Add the following in the expose section of the [a link](deploy.yaml) file (it must go below as: 80):
+Add the following in the expose section of the [deploy.yaml](deploy.yaml) file (it must go below as: 80):

 ```
 accept: